 Watch Out For Fruit Juice

-Fruit juice, even if it’s all natural, contains a lot of sugar.
+Fruit juice, even if it’s all-natural, contains a lot of sugar.
 What’s worse is that many fruit juices, especially those marketed for children, have added sugar in them.
-In fact, the majority of fruit juice sold in stores contain just as much sugar as soda, sometimes even more!
+In fact, the majority of fruit juice sold in stores contains just as much sugar as soda, sometimes even more!